aws-samples/real-time-social-media-analytics-with-generative-ai/README.md

 ## Solution Description

+1. User logs in using Amazon Cognito User.
+Cognito will be used to authenticate all API Gateway Calls
-1. User inputs using the front-end application, hosted locally developed using Streamlit framework, the query terms, API Key and frequency of requests to be made to the X - Twitter API in a Streamlit front end UI.
+2. User inputs using the front-end application, hosted locally developed using Streamlit framework, the query terms, API Key and frequency of requests to be made to the X - Twitter API in a Streamlit front end UI.
 We also provide a front-end of a Kinesis Social Media Application where you can also send messages to be processed in case of not having a Twitter Developer Account
 2. Amazon Managed Service for Apache Flink is used to consume and process the tweets in real time and stores in state the parameters for making the API requests received from the front-end application
 3. The streaming application using Flink’s Asynchronous Async I/O invokes Amazon Titan Embeddings Model hosted by Amazon Bedrock to embed the tweets.
 4. Amazon Bedrock responds with the embeddings of the tweets